 How Treatment Can Benefit You

 Scaling and root planing treatment can have numerous benefits when successful.
 Not only can we prevent dental disease, but we can remove bacteria that has been proven to increase the risk of other systemic conditions in the body.
-Thanks to years of research, we now know that bacteria that causes gum disease can permeate through gum tissue and access the blood stream.
+Thanks to years of research, we now know that bacteria that cause gum disease can permeate through gum tissue and access the bloodstream.
 This can lead to heart and respiratory diseases.

 Furthermore, treatment helps us reduce your risk for potential tooth loss.
 The risk for periodontal disease increases when your gum pockets exceed 3mm in depth.
 Bacteria can easily multiply in deeper pockets, which then leads to a chronic inflammatory response in the body.
 This causes the body to destroy gingival and bone tissue, causing teeth to lose their foundation and fall out.

 Lastly, scaling and root planing can also improve your mouth’s overall appearance.
 It should also work to reduce your halitosis, a common symptom of gum infection.
 During your treatment, you can expect Dr. Moulton to remove superficial stains from your tooth enamel, which is a nice added bonus to your scaling and root planing procedure.